Sailing to Brittany & the Channel Islands

 Set sail with Pellew from Falmouth and make your way across the English Channel to discover the Channel Islands and the North Coast of Brittany.

-Join Pellew as she sails across the English Channel to make way for the Channel Islands and the North Coast of France.
+Join Pellew in the maritime capital of Cornwall as she sets sail across the English Channel to make way for the Channel Islands and the North Coast of France.

 The main aim is to create a good balance of great sailing with enough time for some island exploration while anchoring overnight in secluded bays with deserted beaches all to yourself!
 Once we’ve done a bit of island hopping and channel sailing, we will set course for the Breton coast.